ORVISTA

 Scenario Narrative

-In complex organizations, strategy rarely collapses in a visible or dramatic way.
-More often, it erodes incrementally.
-Change does not arrive through a decisive shift, but through a sequence of rational, localized adjustments, each defensible in isolation, each justified by immediate pressures or operational logic.
+In complex organizations, strategy rarely breaks down in a visible or dramatic way.
+More often, it drifts incrementally: through rational, localized adjustments, each defensible on its own and each justified by immediate pressure or operational logic.

 Over time, temporary deviations accumulate.
-Operational discretion expands beyond its original intent, and local optimization begins to substitute for strategic direction.
+Operational discretion expands beyond its original intent, and local optimization begins to replace strategic direction.
 What was once an exception becomes precedent; what was once situational becomes assumed.

 Formally, the strategy remains intact.
 It is approved, referenced, and periodically reaffirmed.
-Yet the decisions that shape capital allocation, risk posture, and prioritization increasingly diverge from the assumptions on which that strategy was built.
-The organization continues to act with confidence, unaware that its center of gravity has shifted.
+Yet the decisions that shape capital allocation, risk posture, and priority-setting increasingly diverge from the assumptions on which that strategy was built.
+The organization continues to act with confidence, unaware that its strategic center of gravity has shifted.

 This is not a failure of intent or ambition.
-It is a failure of continuous strategic governance, where alignment is assumed rather than actively examined and where drift becomes visible only after its consequences are already embedded.
+It is a failure of continuous strategic governance, where alignment is assumed rather than tested and drift becomes visible only after its consequences are already embedded.

 Executive Summary

-Strategic direction is being redefined through the accumulation of execution-level decisions rather than through deliberate leadership choice.
+Strategic direction is redefined through a series of incremental adjustments and accumulated exceptions below the level of formal strategic decision, rather than through deliberate leadership choice.
 As drift goes unrecognized, the organization continues to optimize against assumptions that no longer hold, quietly compounding exposure.
-Risk concentrates not in any single decision, but in the absence of a moment where divergence is explicitly acknowledged and governed.
+Risk does not concentrate in a single decision, but in the absence of a moment where divergence is explicitly acknowledged and governed.
+Left ungoverned, drift does not merely blur strategy; it reallocates capital, risk tolerance, and executive attention around a direction leadership never consciously chose.

 Key Strategic Exposure

-The primary exposure is not misalignment, but false certainty.
+The primary exposure is not simple misalignment, but false certainty.
 Leadership retains confidence because the language of strategy remains present.
-In reality, strategic control has migrated into routines, exceptions, and inherited decisions that are no longer assessed at the enterprise level.
+In practice, strategic control has migrated into routines, exceptions, and inherited decisions that are no longer assessed at the enterprise level.
 Over time, strategy becomes descriptive rather than directive.

 Executive Reflection Prompts